platformsh/platformsh-docs/docs/src/guides/wordpress/composer/migrate.md

 2. Switch to a new Git branch

-    To safely make changes to your repository and Platform.sh environment, run the command:
+   To safely make changes to your repository and Platform.sh environment, run the following command:

     ```bash
     $ git checkout -b composer